digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ## Step 2: Install Cert-Manager

 [Cert-Manager](https://cert-manager.io) is available as a [1-Click Kubernetes application](https://marketplace.digitalocean.com/apps/cert-manager) from the DigitalOcean Marketplace.
 To install Cert-Manager, navigate to the **Marketplace** tab of your cluster and search for the app.
-Then, click on the **Install App** button, and follow the instructions:
+Then, click on the **Install App** button and follow the instructions.

 ![Cert-Manager 1-click App Install](assets/images/certmanager_1-click_app_install.png)